iniquity

 In summary

 From Middle English iniquite, jniquite (“evil, wickedness, iniquity; evil act; hostility, malevolence; hostile act; a calamity, misfortune”), from Old French iniquité (modern French iniquité (“iniquity”)), from Latin inīquitās (“iniquity; inequality, unfairness; inequity, injustice”), from inīquus (“unequal, uneven, unfair; disadvantageous, unfavourable; hostile, unkind; unsuitable; wicked, wrong”) + -itās (variant of -tās (suffix forming a noun indicating a state of being)).
 Inīquus is derived from in- (prefix meaning ‘not’) + aequus (“equal; fair, impartial, just”).
-Compare inequity.
+Piecewise doublet of inequity.

 Start learning English with learnfeliz.